Three Activities to Do with Your Newborn for Their Development

 Quick Answer

-YES, simple daily activities can significantly boost your newborn’s development - and you don’t need expensive toys or classes!
+YES — simple daily interaction with you supports your newborn’s development, and you don’t need expensive toys or classes!
 Newborns learn best through connection with you.
 Face-to-face interaction, tummy time, and visual stimulation are the three most powerful activities for your baby’s physical, cognitive, and emotional growth.

 Image